phoenixframework/phoenix/A_introduction.md

 Locally, your application is running in an iex session.
 To stop it, hit ctrl-c twice, just as you would to stop iex normally.

 The next step is customizing the application just a bit to give you a sense of how a Phoenix is put together.
-[LINK to next]